sergiosolorzano/CNN-bayesian-share-price-prediction/model_card.md

     accuracy = (correct price compared at 2 d.p / total) * 100

-Through bayesian optimization we can achieve score 100% indicating overfitting.
+Bayesian optimization results helped to manually explore higher accuracy hyper-parameter and model parameters.

 ## Limitations

-The training of the model with similar prices (open, close, etc) may overtrain the model. igher generalization for the model may be achieved with a more focus implementation of regularization techniques and reducing the number of share price time series features and including still related idiosynchratic features such as volume traded and enterprise value.
-A larger share in the time series for a less volatile period with a lower trending nature can also be more representative of the central region of the distribution.
+The model predicts at low accuracy.
+Literature indicates a LetNet design is not optimal to fit the data.

+Bayesian optimization results helped to manually explore higher accuracy hyper-parameter and model parameters.

+Different model designs, in particular a Long short-term memory model (LTSM) may be more suited for this prediction task.

-Further experimientation with additional hyperparameters in bayesian optimization may help increasing the score whilst reducing the number of parameters.
+Further experimientation with LTSM and hyperparameter bayesian optimization may help increasing the score whilst reducing the number of parameters.
+I will open a new branch for this purpose.